Licenses and Permits

 - When unprovoked, chased or approached a person, including a person on a bicycle, upon the streets, sidewalks or any public or private property, other than the dog owner's property, in an apparent attitude of attack.

 - A known propensity, tendency or disposition to attack unprovoked, causing injury or otherwise threatening the safety of humans or domestic animals.

-To see the city's official regulations regarding dangerous and potentially dangerous dogs, view City Code Chapter 4, Sections 4-88 and 4-89.
+To see the city's official regulations regarding dangerous and potentially dangerous dogs, view City Code Chapter 4: Animals, Sections 4-88 and 4-89.